“A hell of a place to lose a cow.”

-After visits to the Grand Canyon and Zion over the past week, Bryce was our final stop for what became our Grand Staircase tour of 2015.
+After visits to the Grand Canyon and Zion, Bryce was our final stop for what became our Grand Staircase tour.
 Like the other parks, we found Bryce unique and mesmerizingly beautiful.

 We first took a free shuttle trip to the canyon's main viewpoints.
 Shuttles run about every 15 minutes.